dmentipl/dmentipl.github.io/index.rst

 See my `GitHub profile <https://github.com/dmentipl>`__ for all my open source software projects.
 You may find my public `dotfiles
-<https://github.com/dmentipl/dotfiles>`__ for setting up a macOS machine from
+<https://github.com/dmentipl/dotfiles>`__ for setting up a macOS/Linux machine
-scratch useful.
+from scratch useful.

 ----